IlliniHyperloopComputing/Pod/BaseStation/README.md

 5. You are now ready to go.
 Send commands by selecting one from the drop down and enter a value if needed.
 Data should be displaying assuming there is at least one row in the database.

 # ToDo
-UDP port is not detecting if it is in use.
+* UDP port is not detecting if it is in use.
 Needs to be fixed.
-[Issue 101 on github](https://github.com/IlliniHyperloopComputing/Pod/issues/101) has data that needs to be processed.
+    * [Issue 101 on github](https://github.com/IlliniHyperloopComputing/Pod/issues/101) has data that needs to be processed.
+* Warning needs to have real data
+* Ready button needs to change text for current state
+* State needs to be shown more prominently
+* Buttons clicks need to result in tcp/udp commands
+* Battery percentage needs to be calculated
+* New launcher needs to be created
+* Testing on heavy load